hackash/angular-hk-pager/README.md

 ```

 Now every time when you click on next, prev or page buttons,
-`$scope.getData` function will be invoked with the following params
+`$scope.getData` function will be invoked with the following arguments

 ### params (object)
 ```